-- Lifelong relationships
+- Build lifelong relationships

 Instructor Naturalists foster learning and development through a varied and exciting Environmental Education curriculum.
 Work with small groups and exercise your own creative style in developing a range of lesson plans for teens.
 Responsibilities may include leading a variety of instructional hikes focusing on local ecology and navigation, leading teambuilding exercises, giving larger group presentations, chaperoning a student cabin at night and assisting with the cleaning and upkeep of the facility.